BenjaminGuzman/SpineWare/README.md

 **TODO**: Complete this docs & make the feature.

-### Computer Vision program to check if you're getting too close to the screen
+### Computer Vision program to check if you're in a good posture or not

 Haven't you had that sensation of knowing that you're in a bad posture but do not remember how you got it?
-This feature can help you out to avoid adopting that bad posture.
+This feature can help you to avoid adopting that bad posture.

 **TODO**: SCREENSHOT HERE, complete the feature.